 Winnicott used the lovely phrase going on being to capture the way we hold on to a coherent sense of self in the face of stress and disruption, an experience that develops in the earliest interactions between a parent and infant.
 He formulated the idea in terms of actual minutes.
 He described how when the mother is away for “x + y minutes” the baby can hold on to her image.
 But when she is gone for “x + y + z minutes,” the baby is unable to hold on to that image, and from the infant’s perspective, it is as if she no longer exists.
 This experience of “x + y + z” can produce in the baby an “unthinkable anxiety” that he himself no longer exists.

-That phrase could apply to my state of mind as I made a concerted effort to behave normally while I waited to find out what had happened.
+That phrase could apply to my state of mind as I made a concerted effort to behave normally while I waited to hear from my therapist.
 My sense of “going on being” faltered as minute after minute passed and I had no idea what had happened.
 When after what felt like an eternity but was actually a few of hours, he called to apologize, my terror turned quickly into rage.
 How could you forget me!
 The relationship felt “good-enough” for me to unleash my full fury.
 Rather than smooth things over, we got into the mess, navigating the conflict to repair our relationship and move forward.

 For many years I attributed the significance of this interaction to the narrative.
 I learned that the conference to which he had traveled the week before was about the Holocaust, and that the morning of the forgotten appointment he was interviewing a Holocaust survivor.
 My father is a Holocaust survivor, though I had rarely up to that point in my therapy spoken about that history.
 But now over 15 years later, I see the meaning not primarily in the explanation of the forgotten appointment, but in the repair of this real relationship in real time.